 Certain bi-lateral, trust receipts, payables under CTS financing and bank loans have mortgaged property wherein such property can no longer be allowed to be separately used as collateral for another credit facility, grant loans to directors, officers and partners, and act as guarantor or surety in favor of banks.
-As of March 31, 2015, the carrying values of the properties mortgaged for trust receipts, payables under CTS financing and bank loans were totaled to P6,329.90 million.
+As of March 31, 2016, the carrying values of the properties mortgaged for trust receipts, payables under CTS financing and bank loans were totaled to P8,576.13 million.

 Certain bi-laterals have the covenants to include maintenance of a debt-to-equity ratio of not more than 2.33 and 3.00, and a debt service coverage ratio of at least 1.5x.
 The syndicated term loan has a covenant, specific to the projects it is financing, of having loan to security value of no more than 50.00% and loan to gross development value of no more than 20.00%.
 Security value includes, among other things, valuation appraised by independent appraisers and takes into account the sold and unsold sales and market value of the properties.
+The Loan Agreements require submission of the valuation of each mortgage properties on an annual basis or upon request of the facility agent.
 The bank loans contain negative covenant that the Group's payment of dividend is subject to certain financial ratios.